 Heads up: Whenever I send partial payments to my mortgage lender through Plastiq and other sources (i.e. bill pay from another bank), I always call my lender ahead of time to let them know.
 For example, Wells Fargo wrote a note on my account saying that all future partial payments would go toward my monthly mortgage instead of the principal balance.
 They now have a permanent alert on my account that all partial payments are specifically for home mortgage payments.

-An advantage of using Plastiq is that it gives me the opportunity to have some flexibility on how I send payments.
+An advantage of using Plastiq is that it allows me to be somewhat flexible about how I send payments.

 This allows me to simultaneously liquidate unused Mastercard gift cards and use new Mastercard credit cards to meet minimum spending requirements.
 The remainder can be paid in cash.